 A/Prof Shery Chang is the associate director of the Electron Microscopy Unit and affiliated with the School of Materials Science and Engineering at UNSW.
 She holds a Ph.D. degree in Materials Science from the University of Cambridge, UK.
 During her career, she has carried out research in advanced transmission electron microscopy in major electron microscopy laboratories in the world, including Oxford University (UK), McMaster University (Canada), Monash University (Australia), Ernst Ruska-Center, Forschungszentrum Juelich (Germany) and recently as an assistant professor at the long-established John Cowley Centre for High Resolution Electron Microscopy (now Eyring Materials Centre) at Arizona State University, USA.
 She has over 15 years of experience in aberration-corrected electron microscopy, and has published extensively in theoretical and applications of TEM techniques to nonomaterials.
-Her recent research is centered on the combination of advanced electron microscopy and spectroscopy, optical microscopy and first principle calculations to quantitatively correlate the structure-property relationship of nanomaterials, particularly on nanodiamond materials for quantum sensing and biomedical applications.
+Her recent research is centered on the correlative microscopy with machine learning processing where advanced electron microscopy and spectroscopy, optical microscopy and other microscopy are combined directly obtain the structure-property relationship of nanomaterials.

 My Research Activities